Puerto Viejo, Costa Rica

 First off, there are two places named Puerto Viejo in Costa Rica.
 There is a very small town in the middle of the woods called Puerto Viejo, which is not really a tourist destination and then there is Puerto Viejo de Talamanca located on the Caribbean coast near the Panama border.

 The second is the Puerto Viejo you probably are interested in visiting and what this guide is about.

-Ok, now that we have that out of the way, Puerto Viejo is a backpacker paradise with its rasta vibe, beautiful beaches, and nightlife.
+Ok, now that we have that out of the way, Puerto Viejo is a backpacker paradise with its Caribbean vibe, beautiful beaches, and nightlife.

 Now on to the rest of the Puerto Viejo (de Talamanca) Costa Rica guide!

 Map Of Puerto Viejo

 Puerto Viejo is located on the Caribbean coast of Costa Rica near the Panama border.

 Juan Santamaria International Airport in San Jose

 surfing, cacao tours, relax on beaches, enjoy the nightlife scne

 Rental car, walking in the downtown area, biking